How Much Back Child Support Is A Felony In Texas

 Understanding how child support is calculated in Texas can feel overwhelming, but it’s essential for ensuring that children receive the financial support they need.
 The state uses a formula based on the non-custodial parent’s income, which is designed to provide a fair amount of support.
 Have you ever wondered how this formula works?

-• 1 child: 20% of net resources
+• 20% of net resources for one child

 Overdue Child Maintenance in Texas: Adjusting and Settling Child Support Agreements